thabo104/appstore-alexa-docs/_docs/firetv/catalog/receiving-and-understanding-the-catalog-ingestion-report.md

 This portion of the report is where you'll find the information that you'll need to fix any problems.
 Clicking the Details button for a section expands that section to list its individual messages.
 At the end of each message is the number of entries that generated it.
 Clicking on the plus sign next to each message displays the IDs of the works that generated the message, and, in some cases, an additional message with more details.
 Here is an example with two expanded errors:

-{% include image.html caption="Expanded errors showing details" file="catalog/catalog_IGFullyExpandedError.jpg" %}
+{% include image.html caption="Expanded errors showing details" file="firetv/catalog/images/catalog_IGFullyExpandedError" type="jpg" %}

 Issues found in the Errors section cause an ingestion to fail; warnings and suggestions generally do not.
 Therefore, a successful ingestion report can still contain plenty of warnings and suggestions that you should examine.